 - Testosterone that is delivered through subcutaneous pellet implants is cardiac protective, unlike synthetic and oral methyl-testosterone.

-- Our healthcare professionals consider factors such as the Body Mass Index (BMI) and the level of hormones, and work on providing appropriate hormone doses accordingly
+- Our healthcare professionals consider factors such as the Body Mass Index (BMI) and the hormone level, and work on providing appropriate hormone doses accordingly.

 - The incision would be closed through a stitch or Steri-strips, or both.
 The patient would be required to follow the instructions of the healthcare professional after the procedure.